 But, to set it apart from other bean-shaped trailers, it has plenty of hand-crafted bespoke touches such as D-shaped entry doors with glass porthole windows and a polished aluminum finish for the one-piece roof section and wheel fenders.

 Customers can also personalize their trailers with the option of any exterior color for the side walls and steel wheels.

-Additionally, the interior includes a rear backrest, two reading lamps, USB/12V charging ports, a roof hatch and a number of cupboards and drawers, while the rear kitchen includes a 2.2 cubic feet slide-out portable fridge, stainless sink with taps connected to a 13 gallon water tank, two-burner cooktop running off a 9 pound propane bottle, LED lighting, charging points, bench-top and storage drawers.
+Additionally, the interior includes a rear backrest, two reading lamps, USB/12V charging ports, a roof hatch and a number of cupboards and drawers, while the rear kitchen includes a 2.2 cubic feet slide-out portable fridge, stainless sink with taps that’s connected to a 13 gallon water tank, a two-burner cooktop running off of a 9 pound propane bottle, LED lighting, charging points, bench-top and storage drawers.
 Moreover, the trailer is built with a steel chassis with an aluminum and plywood body.

 The trailer also comes equipped with a ball coupling, jockey wheel, spare tire, leaf spring suspension, electric brakes, a 10 gallon waste water tank and a ventilated/insulated roof with skylight.